 Beyond these examples

-These snippets focus on specific IAM management approaches: incremental member grants, authoritative role bindings, and complete policy replacement.
-They’re intentionally minimal rather than full access control configurations.
+These snippets focus on specific IAM management approaches: non-authoritative member grants, authoritative role bindings, and full policy replacement.
+They’re intentionally minimal rather than complete access control configurations.

-The examples reference pre-existing infrastructure such as Dataplex AspectType resources and a GCP project with the Dataplex API enabled.
-They focus on configuring IAM access rather than provisioning the AspectTypes themselves.
+The examples reference pre-existing infrastructure such as Dataplex AspectType resources and IAM policy definitions (for the policy resource).
+They focus on configuring access rather than provisioning the AspectTypes themselves.

 To keep things focused, common IAM patterns are omitted, including: